Website Logo www.CubanCigarWebsite.com

 To light the cigar, a gas butane lighter (which has an odourless flame) is recommended.
 Liquid fuel lighters, wax candles and matches are not recommended.

 If relighting is necessary, this is not a problem if carried out immediately.
-If a cigar is left for any period, it will lose flavour and become bitter.
+If a cigar is left for any period, it can lose flavour and become bitter.

 Smoking

-It is common (but not essential) to discard a cigar at around the three-quarter mark.
-More or less is an indication of your enjoyment (if you burn your fingers you have had a good cigar).
+Cigars are commonly discarded around the three-quarter mark.
+More or less is an indication of your enjoyment of the cigar .
+If you burn your fingers you have had a good cigar.

 Extinguishing

-Where possible, leave you cigar to safely burn out, as cigars naturally self-extinguish within a few minutes.
+Where possible, leave you cigar to safely burn out, as cigars naturally self-extinguish within one or two minutes.
 This avoids the "butting-out" smell and is a fitting end to your Cuban.

 Grading your Cigar

 After smoking your cigar, you may wish to "grade" it.
-A typical 100 point "professional" grading scale is:
+Typical grading scales are:

-The following images show the typical shape and relative size of cigars, listed by common name:
+The following images show the typical shape and relative size of cigars, based on their common name.

 Giant Perfecto